 Gibraltar Branch Roadshow in January 2020

 The Commonwealth Day Youth Engagement Pack was first launched in 2020 to support parliamentary outreach activities on Commonwealth Day.
-It has been updated with ideas and resources that provide options for virtual activities in recognition of the lockdowns currently in place in many Commonwealth jurisdictions due to COVID-19.
+It was updated in 2021 with ideas and resources that provide options for virtual activities in recognition of the impact of the COVID-19 pandemic on in-person events.

 The pack features: